alexgl-github/alexgl-github.github.io/_posts/2021-03-23-Gumbel-Softmax.md

 As expected, the largest value in the input array [3, 1., 0., 4., 2.] is at index 3

 Now let's use a DNN to solve the same problem.
-First, similar to the python code, let's use Tensorflow argmax wrapped in a custom Sample_Argmax layer.
+First, similar to the python code, we'll use Tensorflow argmax wrapped in a custom Sample_Argmax layer.

 {% highlight python %}
 import tensorflow as tf